NOED7I/muletter/README.md

 `PORT (80 | 443 | ...)` is required and must be an integer.

-`HOST` is optionnal but for some cloud hosting an IP is required.
+`HOST` is optionnal but for some cloud hosting an IP or a name is required.

 `FORCE_SSL` is optionnal.
 If `true`, SSL will be activated whatever the defined PORT.

 `SSL_KEY` and `SSL_CERT` are optionnal.
 This is the path of SSL Trusted CA Signed Certificates.

-`DOMAIN` is optionnal.
+`SSL_DOMAIN` is optionnal.
 It is used to create SSL Self-Signed Certificates.

 `KEY` is optionnal and should be used only for development purpose.
 It disables the crypto auto-generation access key.